 - Viewing the image layer information

 You can click Layer Information next to a target image repository to view the layer information for this image in the pop-up window.

 - Deleting an image tag

-You can click Delete for a target image tag to delete this image tag.
-Excercise caution before confirming the deletion to prevent important data from being deleted by mistake.
+You can click Delete next to the target image tag to delete this image tag.
+Carefully review the deletion operation before confirming it to prevent important data being deleted by mistake.

 When a specified image tag is deleted, other image tags that have the same image ID as the deleted image tag may also be deleted.
-If this is the case, these image tags will become unavailable.
+Consequently, these image tags will become unavailable.

 Editing the repository information

-On the details page of the image repository, you can click the Repository Information tab to view and edit the basic information about the image repository, as shown in the following figure:
+On the details page of the image repository, you can select the Repository Information tab to view and edit basic information about the image repository, as shown in the figure below.

 - Editing the brief description

-Click for "Summary" to activate editing.
+Select next to "Summary" to enter the editing state.
 After editing the summary, click Save to save the modification.